mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 topic: Content Management
 role: User
 level: Experienced
-hide: yes
-hidefromtoc: yes
 ---
-# Statistical calculations in Experimentation report {#experiment-report-calculations}
+# Understand statistical calculations in Experimentation report {#experiment-report-calculations}

 This page documents the detailed statistical calculations used in the Experimentation report for Campaigns in Adobe Journey Optimizer.